 Spontaneous bacterial peritonitis ( SBP ) in adults

 SBP may be suspected on clinical grounds but confirmation and classification is a laboratory diagnosis.

-If genuine penicillin allergy –Teicoplanin IV (see dosing guideline.
-Off-label use and the patient should be informed of this) plus Aztreonam 1g 8-hourly iv OR Tigecycline 100mg loading followed by 50mg 12-hourly*. *Child Pugh C liver disease reduce to 25mg 12-hourly iv.
+If genuine penicillin allergy –Tigecycline IV 100mg loading dose followed by 50mg 12-hourly.
+If Child Pugh C liver disease reduce to 25mg 12-hourly IV.

 For directed therapy regimens, duration of treatment, switch to oral agent(s) see full guideline